kaiosilveira/design-patterns/README.md

 - Classes should be open for extension and closed for modification
 - Depend on abstractions.
 Do not depend on concretions
 - Talk only to your friends
+- "Don't call us, we'll call you"

 ## Pattern catalog

 **Creational patterns**

+Creational design patterns abstract the instantiation process.
+They help make a system independent of how its objects are created, composed and represented.

+The creational design patterns presented at GoF's book are:

 - [Abstract Factory](/abstract-factory)
 - [Builder](/builder)